Diesel-Net/fleet/README.md

 # swarm-bootstrapper
 Leveraging Docker Engine's built-in [Swarm Mode](https://docs.docker.com/engine/swarm/) on Ubuntu Server LTS Virtual Machines.
+This is the first piece of code that should be executed against a fresh host on the `diesel.net` domain

 ## Requirements
 - Ansible 2.10+